dqops/dqo/docs/command-line-interface/data.md

 ___
 ### **dqo data clean**

+Delete stored data that matches a given condition

 **Description**

-Delete stored data data matching specified filters
+Delete stored data that matches certain conditions.It is important to use caution when using this command, as it will permanently delete the selected data and cannot be undone.

 **Command-line synopsis**